-While you’re going over the lender’s products, check the loan limits and the length of the repayment term.
-You’ll want to make sure that you can borrow the amount you need and that the loan comes with flexible terms.
+While reviewing the lender’s products, check the loan limits and the length of the repayment term.
+Make sure you can borrow the amount you need and that the loan comes with flexible terms.

 Some lenders also offer a choice between fixed and variable rates.
-A fixed rate may start a bit higher, but it remains constant throughout the loan term.
+A fixed-rate loan may start a bit higher, but it remains constant throughout the loan term.
 This can help you plan for future payments.
 Variable rates can change over time, which may increase your loan costs.